odk-x/docs/odkx-src/build-app.rst

 :th:`To update versions`:

-You need to download the new `app designer <https://github.com/odk-x/app-designer/releases/latest>`_  , and delete the unneeded default files using
+You need to download the new `app designer <https://github.com/odk-x/app-designer/releases/latest>`_ and delete the unneeded default files using

 .. code-block:: console

   $ grunt empty

 Then copy over your entire :file:`config/assets` from your previous version to the new one.
-If you have customized anything in :th:`framework` you'll need to copy that too into the :file:`config/assets` of the new version, but in case ODK-X has also updated it, you'll need to manually merge both the copies.
+If you have customized anything in :th:`framework` you'll need to copy that too into the :file:`config/assets` of the new version, but in case ODK-X has also updated it, you'll need to manually merge both copies.
 Finally, re-convert everything using

 .. code-block:: console

   $ grunt xlsx-convert-all

 and your app designer should be set.
-You will also need to update software on Android devices and server to the same version as well.
+You will also need to update the software on Android devices and the server to the same version as well.